-Marios Papadopoulos is the founder, music director and driving force behind the Oxford Philharmonic Orchestra (formerly Oxford Philomusica), Orchestra in Residence at the University of Oxford.
+Marios Papadopoulos is the Founder and Music Director of the Oxford Philharmonic Orchestra, the Orchestra in Residence at the University of Oxford.

 All the attributes of one of the world’s greatest players The Times

-Papadopoulos has gone on to enjoy an international career both as pianist and conductor.
-He has appeared as soloist with and conducted many of the world’s great orchestras, and worked with a host of eminent musicians including Vladimir Ashkenazy, Hélène Grimaud, Nicola Benedetti, Anne-Sophie Mutter, Maria-João Pires, Menahem Pressler, Maxim Vengerov, Renée Fleming , Vadim Repin, Nigel Kennedy and Lang Lang.
-His recordings of the Beethoven Sonatas have been set on a level with Schnabel, Brendel, Barenboim, and Kempff (Daily Telegraph, Classic FM Magazine Critics’ Choice).
+Described by The Times at his 1975 piano recital debut as ‘having all the attributes of one of the world’s greatest players’, Papadopoulos has gone on to enjoy an international career both as pianist and conductor.
+He has appeared as soloist with and conducted many of the world’s great orchestras, and worked with a host of eminent musicians including Vladimir Ashkenazy, Hélène Grimaud, Nicola Benedetti, Anne-Sophie Mutter, Maria João Pires, Menahem Pressler, Maxim Vengerov, Renée Fleming, Vadim Repin, Martha Argerich and Lang Lang.
+His recordings of the Beethoven sonatas have been set on a level with Schnabel, Brendel, Barenboim, and Wilhelm Kempff (Daily Telegraph, Classic FM Magazine Critics’ Choice).

-Papadopoulos has conducted the complete cycle of Beethoven symphonies and directed from the keyboard the five piano concertos in the Oxford Philharmonic’s 2008 Beethoven Festival, a feat he repeated again to celebrate the Orchestra’s 15th anniversary in the 2013-14 concert season.
-As part of the world-wide celebrations for Mozart’s 250th anniversary year, he directed from the keyboard the composer’s complete cycle of piano concertos with the Oxford Philharmonic Orchestra.
+Papadopoulos has conducted the complete cycle of Beethoven symphonies and directed from the keyboard the five piano concertos in the Oxford Philharmonic’s 2008 Beethoven Festival, a feat he repeated to celebrate the Orchestra’s 15th anniversary in the 2013/14 concert season.
+He plans to complete both cycles again in a postponed celebration of the Oxford Beethoven Festival 2020, celebrating the composer’s 250th anniversary.

-A prolific recording artist, Papadopoulos’ catalogue includes his critically acclaimed Beethoven Sonatas, performances of Stravinsky’s Concerto for Piano and Wind with the Royal Philharmonic Orchestra (Hyperion), works by Mozart, Mussorgsky, Cesar Franck and the 24 Preludes and Fugues by Shostakovich.
-Most recordings are now available on the Oxford Philharmonic Orchestra record label.
-He conducts the Oxford Philharmonic in new recordings to be released soon of the Brahms and Sibelius Violin Concertos with Maxim Vengerov as soloist.
-As a pianist, he and Maxim Vengerov have recorded the complete Brahms Violin Sonatas in 2015.
-The release of this recording will coincide with a worldwide recital tour of the same works with Maxim Vengerov in 2016, visiting such centres as the Musikverein in Vienna and South America.
+A prolific recording artist, Papadopoulos’s catalogue includes his critically acclaimed Beethoven sonatas, performances of Stravinsky’s Concerto for Piano and Wind with the Royal Philharmonic Orchestra (Hyperion), works by Mozart, Mussorgsky, César Franck and the twenty-four Preludes and Fugues by Shostakovich.
+In 2020, Papadopoulos released two new recordings on the Oxford Philharmonic Orchestra record label: Classical Favourites and Piano Favourites, featuring well-known works by Liszt, Chopin, Rachmaninoff and more.
+He conducts the Oxford Philharmonic in new recordings of the Brahms and Sibelius violin concertos with Maxim Vengerov as soloist.
+As a pianist, he and Maxim Vengerov have recorded the complete Brahms violin sonatas and performed these in a recital at Vienna’s Musikverein in September 2016.

-Papadopoulos is dedicated to nurturing young talent and through his vast experience is able to impart knowledge on young artists, particularly during the prestigious Oxford Piano Festival which he founded in 1999.
-In 2015, he served on the jury of the Leeds International Piano Competition.
+Papadopoulos is dedicated to nurturing young talent and through his vast experience is able to impart knowledge to young artists, particularly during the prestigious Oxford Piano Festival, which he founded in 1999.
+In 2015, he served on the jury of the Leeds International Piano Competition and in 2016, the Henryk Wieniawski Violin Competition.

 Find out more here.